kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

 ## Future Work
 ### Namespace-Level/Pod-Level user-namespace support
-There is no runtime today which supports creating containers with a specified user namespace configuration.
-For example here is the discussion related to this support in Docker https://github.com/moby/moby/issues/28593
-Once user-namespace feature in the runtimes has evolved to support container’s request for a specific user-namespace mapping(UID and GID range), we can extend current Node-Level user-namespace support in Kubernetes to support Namespace-level isolation(or if desired even pod-level isolation) by dividing and allocating learned mapping from runtime among Kubernetes namespaces (or pods, if desired).
+We can extend current Node-Level user-namespace support in Kubernetes to support Namespace-level isolation(or if desired even pod-level isolation) by dividing and allocating learned mapping from runtime among Kubernetes namespaces (or pods, if desired).
 From end-user UI perspective, we don't expect any change in the UI related to user namespaces support.

 ### Remote Volumes
 Remote Volumes support should be investigated and should be targeted in future once support is there at lower infra layers.